edwardtheharris/k8s-for-contrarian-fools/index.md

   elections during network partitions and can tolerate machine failure, even in the leader node.

+flannel
+  [flannel](https://github.com/flannel-io/flannel) is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.

 git-cliff
   [git-cliff](https://git-cliff.org/) is a highly customizable changelog generator.